The students were outstanding representatives of UH Hilo, and brought home four major awards, including best research presentation.

 “The students were outstanding representatives of UH Hilo, and brought home four major awards, including best research presentation, which has been won by UH Hilo MOP students 24 of the past 29 years,” says Lisa Parr, instructor of marine science and a MOP faculty co-coordinator who runs and oversees the program at UH Hilo.

 - Julia Stewart won best research presentation for her research project, “Coral Immunity: Characterization and Phylogenetic Analysis of Toll-like Receptor Genes in Montipora capitata, the Brown Rice Coral,” an ambitious project using bioinformatics.
 She also received the Ana Toy Ng MOP Memorial award for her outstanding contributions to MOP.

-- Wheatley Crawley won best poster presentation for her project, “Conservation and Outreach Efforts at Wai‘opae,” a project she headed.
+- Wheatley Crawley won the best poster presentation for her project, “Conservation and Outreach Efforts at Wai‘opae,” a project she headed.
 Her work can be found on the kiosk at the tidepools at Wai‘opae.

 - Michelle Nason won the John P. Craven Child of the Sea award for her work establishing a coral nursery on the big island.
-Her presentation’s title: “Rebuilding Hawaii’s Reefs One Frag at at Time.”
+Her presentation’s title: “Rebuilding Hawaii’s Reefs One Frag at a Time.”

 Also part of the UH Hilo delegation to the symposium:

 Gina Selig, Andrea Ehlers, and Nikola Rodriguez also presented excellent projects in a very competitive field.